guotong1988/guotong1988.github.io/research/_posts/learning-of-learning-procedures.md

 It is critical, but except for the developers of the AI system, others have no interface to do this education for machine.
 Also, based on our LLP system, our approach can give users a natural language interface to build their own task-oriented dialogue system, question answering system, or reasoning system.

-Based on large language model (LLM)'s conversation ability, we train an additional intent recognition model to determine when the system need to learn new knowledge.
+Based on large language model (LLM)'s conversation ability, we train an additional intent recognition model to determine when the AI system need to learn new knowledge.
-And we train additional model that upon a well-prepared dataset that handles new deep learning tasks creation in the system.
+And we train additional model that upon a well-prepared dataset that handles new deep learning tasks creation in the AI system.

 We propose the methods to implement our idea and discuss the reasons why we design these methods.